 Above information from Cambridge Family History Society Survey

-Situated in the to the north of the parish close to the “Dove” artwork.
+Situated in the parish of St Bene’t, close to the “Dove” artwork.

 ‘1642148 Gunner TJ PARR Royal Artillery 28th March 1941 age 31’

 Thomas was the eldest child of Percy James Parr (1890-1917) and Jessie Esther née Northrop.
 He had a brother William Percy (1913 – 1914) and a sister Grace Margaret Parr born 23/8/1914.
 The family lived at 32 Cowper Road, Cambridge.
 Percy and Jessie had married on July 7th 1907 at St Andrew’s Street chapel, Cambridge.
 At the time of their marriage Percy was described as a labourer and Jessie was a still room maid, living and working at Cambridge railway station.
 When Thomas was born they were living at 70 Cambridge Place but they had moved to Cowper Road by the time William was born.